mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="20"></a>**#20** -- Do not commit to anyone

-**Observance**: After Queen Elizabeth I ascended the throne, the first thing on everyone's mind was to find her a husband, but she, learning from her cousin's mistakes, didn't want any of that.
+**Observance**: After Queen Elizabeth I ascended the throne, the first thing on everyone's mind was to find her a husband, but she, learning from her cousin's mistake, didn't want any of that.
 She strung along many prospects instead of making a commitment, so she was able to establish good diplomatic relations and still remain independent.

 **Observance 2**: Isabella d'Este tried to preserve the autonomy of little Mantua by keeping on good terms with all the many potential vultures, but not committing herself to any of them.
 During her reign, much happened in the area (popes came and went; Cesare Borgia rose and fell; Venice, Milan, Florence, and Rome all fared badly), but Mantua remained independent and prospered.